 Open for evidence – new blog on the APPG Inquiry into Housing and Employment

 This blog is one of a series aiming to help organisations and individuals contribute to the APPG Inquiry into Housing and Employment.
-This Inquiry is open for written evidence until Friday, May 29.
+Following the onset of the coronavirus crisis, we have extended the deadline for written evidence to Tuesday, 30 June 2020.

 The All-Party Parliamentary Group on Housing and Social Mobility launched the Inquiry in early March before the full onset of the coronavirus crisis.
 Throughout Covid-19, the health, wellbeing and safety of communities, residents and staff is the overriding priority.